2023 Online Calendar

 A textbook is not required for this program.

-This independent study is available at any time.
+This independent study is available on demand.
 The participant will choose when to start and finish the program.
 The participants traditionally complete the program within four weeks.

 The learning outcome of this learning activity is to enable the learner to successfully identify, teach, and support patients who will perform self-testing for anticoagulation therapy based on current therapeutic guidelines and best practice through interprofessional collaborative practice.